oblac/jodd-site/content/madvoc/2+overview.md

 ## Madvoc Components

 The whole *Madvoc* infrastructure is split into the components.
 Almost any feature is extracted and encapsulated into a separate component; this makes *Madvoc* developer friendly.
-You can simply override any existing component or register a new one.
+You can simply override any existing component or register a new one if you need so.

 *Madvoc* components are marked with `@MadvocComponent` and, by default, they are registered automatically from the classpath.
 Any class annotated with this annotation becomes a *Madvoc* component.
 You can have as many components as you want.
 So what you can with *Madvoc* components?
 Like we said, you can override existing components to change the default behavior.
 Or you can add new components that simply configure existing ones.
 Custom *Madvoc* component may be also used for registering the _web components_.
 And so on - practically, you have the full power over the *Madvoc* infrastructure.

- Madvoc uses Petite container internally for storing and wiring *Madvoc* components.
-This means that they can be easily injected into each other: just use `@PetiteInject` annotation and the instance of referenced component will be injected once when component instance is created.
+*Madvoc* uses *Petite* container internally for storing and wiring *Madvoc* components.
+This means that *Madvoc* components can be easily injected into each other: just use `@PetiteInject` annotation and the instance of referenced component will be injected once when component instance is created.

-## Web components
+## Web Components

-While *Madvoc* components are designed for the infrastructure, the so-called "web components" are meant for the user's web application.
+While *Madvoc* components are designed for the infrastructure, the so-called "_web components_" are meant for the user's web application.
 Web components are actions, filters, interceptors... that compose together the web application.
 Here is a diagram how they are related.

 <div class="clearfix">